expenture/Expense/README.md

 Run `bin/rspec spec` to execute the RSpec test suite.

-Integrations test that require communications with real-world web services are skipped by default.
-Set the `INTEGRATION_TEST` environment variable to run them: `INTEGRATION_TEST=true bin/rspec spec`.
+Integration tests that requires communication with real-world web services are skipped by default.
+Set the `INTEGRATION_TEST` environment variable to `true` to run them: `INTEGRATION_TEST=true bin/rspec spec`.

 ## Deploy

-This application is designed under [The Twelve Factor App](http://12factor.net/) pattern, making its deployment and operations on cloud platforms easy.
+This application is designed with [The Twelve Factor App](http://12factor.net/) pattern, making its deployment and operations on cloud platforms easy.

 ### WebHook Endpoints